 Each stage of the inquiry-based learning journey is developed using the 6 Ds of Solution Fluency.
 They are Define, Discover, Dream, Design, Deliver, and Debrief.

-Further ideas aligned to Global Digital Citizenship
+Further Ideas Aligned with Global Digital Citizenship

 The tenets that define the ideal global digital citizen are personal responsibility, global citizenship, digital citizenship, altruistic service, and environmental stewardship.
-This section of the unit plan is idea for activities in or beyond the unit that would cultivate each of these tenets.
+This section of the unit plan is ideal for activities in or beyond the unit that would cultivate each of these tenets.

 This includes a list of tools that can be utilized throughout the various stages of the learning progressions.
-These resources that are suitable for both teacher and learner.
+These resources are suitable for both teacher and learner.

 It’s time now to look at what a full unit of inquiry looks like built using all these modules.
 In the Slideshare below, you can see a full unit from Wabisabi Learning called "Lead On."
 This unit is for Year 6 level.
 It’s one of the premium units available for you to access and use instantly in your classroom through the Wabisabi app.